RStudio, R Homework Help, Statistics Help

 - Libraries not installed or out-of-date

-- File one tries to read is not placed in a working directory
+- The file one tries to read is not placed in a working directory

 - Confusion between R (.R), R Markdown (.Rmd) and R Notebook / HTML Notebook (also .Rmd, .nb.HTML)